arush-mehrotra/govwatch/frontend/README.md

 The frontend is designed to connect to our FastAPI backend.
 To connect to the backend:

-1. The backend API is hosted at `api.govwatch.xyz` in production
+1. The backend API is hosted at `https://govwatch.onrender.com` in production
 2. For local development, the backend should be running at `http://localhost:8000`

 To configure the API endpoint, you can set the `NEXT_PUBLIC_API_URL` environment variable: